How to Optimize Your Customer Experience in 6 Steps

 Crafting a VP is the most important part of the sales process.
 Within the context of your VP, a customer will know whether there is true value there for them.
 A good VP must create excitement, tell your story, and have a clear action forward to how additional value may be generated.
 Mastering your VP includes understanding what messaging will resonate with the customer.

-Q: What value are we delivering?
+Answer the following: What value are we delivering?
 What problem are we solving?

 GRIT.
 Hustle.
 Follow up.
 Depending on where a customer is in your marketing funnel, ie cold, warm, hot, relationship standing, the messaging and acquisition process will vary.
 If you are reaching out to someone cold and proposing value, are you coming across as intelligent, helpful, and confident?
 80% of sales close after nearly a dozen points of contact.
 In getting new customers, you must explain to them, in a direct manner, as to why they should be willing to work with you.
 Using the market analysis created thus far, you must go to the marketplace and reach your customers.